-Surface Dispersant Testing: Applied Any oil or condensate produced on an offshore installation should be tested Dispersants against a range of dispersants to determine which dispersant(s) will be most effective if a spill does occur.
+- Surface Applied Dispersants Dispersant Testing: Any oil or condensate produced on an offshore installation should be tested against a range of dispersants to determine which dispersant(s) will be most effective if a spill does occur.
 Testing must be undertaken as soon as a sample of the oil or condensate is available.
 Dispersant Use Approval: During a spill, incident dispersants may not be used in New Zealand continental waters without approval from the On-Scene Commander.
-Discourse Application Deter Dispersant Application Rates: 1:5 and 1:30.
-Depending upon oil type and environmental conditions As a and 1.50.
-Depending upon on type and environmental conditions.
-As a general guide, a dispersent starting ratio, or does rate, of between 1:20 and general guide, a dispersant starting ratio, or dose rate, of between 1:20 and 1:30 is recommended.
-Subsurface The regulations have no specific requirements for subsurface dispersants Applied Dispersants In Situ Burning The regulations have no specific requirements for in situ burning Shoreline The regulations have no specific requirements for shoreline protection Protection Oil Spill Spill Tracking, The regulations have no specific requirements for oil spill tracking Tracking Aerial Reconnaissance /Surveillance & G Remote Sensing Source Relief Wells where drilling one or more relief wells is identified as a potential control Control option, operators must: • Provide details of any contracts for implementing a renet well including Consider relief well design and leastion • Consider rener went design and location • Demonstrate a plan to source a mobile offshore drifting unit (MODO) if one is peeded and include context information with any associated third party. aontractors • Include a timetable for sourcing a MODU that includes assistion of summert MODU operations and transport to relief well site.
-Also include a description of the complexities and uncertainties of sourcing a MODU and the impacts these could have on the timetable Copping/ Where the use of a comping device is identified as a potential control option Capping/ Intervention operators must: • Have arrangements in place to implement well capping Demonstrate that the capping device is suitable for use with the individual well • Include details of any well canning contracts including contact information Include a timetable of the steps involved in deploying a capping device. • Include a timetable of the steps involved in deploying a capping device
+Dispersant Application Rates: The ratio of dispersant to oil required for effective dispersal varies between 1:5 and 1:30.
+Depending upon oil type and environmental conditions.
+As a general guide, a dispersant starting ratio, or dose rate, of between 1:20 and 1:30 is recommended.
+Subsurface Applied Dispersants The regulations have no specific requirements for subsurface dispersants In Situ Burning The regulations have no specific requirements for in situ burning Shoreline The regulations have no specific requirements for shoreline protection Protection Oil Spill Spill Tracking, The regulations have no specific requirements for oil spill tracking Tracking Aerial Reconnaissance /Surveillance & Remote Sensing Source Relief Wells Where drilling one or more relief wells is identified as a potential control Control option, operators must: Provide details of any contracts for implementing a relief well including contact information Consider relief well design and location Demonstrate a plan to source a mobile offshore drilling unit (MODU) if one is needed and include contact information with any associated third party contractors Include a timetable for sourcing a MODU that includes cessation of current MODU operations and transport to relief well site.
+Also include a description of the complexities and uncertainties of sourcing a MODU and the impacts these could have on the timetable Capping/ Where the use of a capping device is identified as a potential control option, Intervention operators must: Have arrangements in place to implement well capping Demonstrate that the capping device is suitable for use with the individual well Include details of any well capping contracts including contact information Include a timetable of the steps involved in deploying a capping device